Chicago White Sox

 As a player, Renteria spent 43 games of his brief big-league career as a Mariner in 1987-'88.
 He performed as you might expect a reserve on the '80s M's to do, posting a .194/.218/.296 line.

-UPDATE: Farquhar suffered a terrifying injury on April 20th, collapsing in the dugout having had a brain aneurysm.
+Danny Farquhar: Farquhar suffered a terrifying injury on April 20th, collapsing in the dugout having had a brain aneurysm.
 He had just pitched to four Houston Astros, walked off the mound and into the dugout, then shortly thereafter collapsed.
-He was taken to Rush University Medical Center and as of 4/23 is listed in stable but critical condition after a pair of surgeries.
-Sox players have taken to wearing Farquhar's number 43 on their caps or elsewhere on their uniforms to show their support for their teammate.
+He was taken to Rush University Medical Center and treated with a pair of surgeries.
+Sox players have taken to wearing Farquhar's number 43 on their caps or elsewhere on their uniforms to show support for their teammate.

 |Chicago White Sox||(1901 - present)|